 - Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies.
-(SM1b)

-- Understanding of engineering principles and the ability to apply them to analyse key engineering processes.
+(SM1b) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes.
 (EA1b) - Knowledge and understanding of the commercial, economic and social context of engineering processes (EL2) - Knowledge of characteristics of particular materials, equipment, processes or products (P2) - Understanding of the use of technical literature and other information source (P4)

-Assessment: Examination 1 (80%)

-Assignment 1 (10%)

-Assignment 2 (10%)
+Assignment 1 (10%) Assignment 2 (10%)

-Resit Assessment: Examination (Resit instrument) (100%)

-Assessment Description: There will be two class tests in an online format that will each be made up of short answer questions and a single (up to) 4 hour assignment which will comprise three sections with more detailed written content on different aspects of the course.
-This latter element will be open book enabling students to work from home or accommodation for 2021 in light of COVID 19 restrictions.
+Assessment Description: There will be two class tests in an online format that will each be made up of short answer questions and a single onsite examination which will comprise a choice of three questions from four each with multiple elements in specific aspects of the course content.

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedback: Standard examination feedback form available for all students after the examination.

-Assessment Feedback: Standard examination feedback form available for all students after the examination.
-Failure Redemption: Year 3 BEng : BEng students are only permitted to redeem a failure as per University regulations for final year students.
+Failure Redemption: Year 3 BEng: BEng students are only permitted to redeem a failure as per University regulations for final year students.
 If you are eligible for a resit examination this will take the form of 100% supplementary exam.

-Year 3 MEng : MEng students are only permitted to redeem a failure as per University regulations for YR3 - YR4 progressing students.
+Year 3 MEng: MEng students are only permitted to redeem a failure as per University regulations for YR3 - YR4 progressing students.
 If you are eligible for a resit examination this will take the form of 100% supplementary exam.
-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.